-As at June 30, 2017, the Company had not determined the existence of economically recoverable reserves.
+As at June 30, 2018, the Company had not determined the existence of economically recoverable reserves.
 The Company's assets may be subject to increases in taxes and royalties, renegotiation of contracts, currency exchange fluctuations and restrictions, and political uncertainty.

 These consolidated financial statements have been prepared using International Financial Reporting Standards applicable to a going concern, which contemplates the realization of assets and the settlement of liabilities in the normal course of business for the foreseeable future as they come due.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
 Given that the Company has not yet determined whether its mineral properties contain mineral deposits that are economically recoverable, the Company has not yet generated income or cash flows from its operations.
-The Company has incurred a loss in the current and prior periods, with a current net loss of \$139,769 during the year ended June 30, 2017 (year ended June 30, 2016 - loss of \$237,538) and has an accumulated deficit of \$10,212,809 (June 30, 2016 - \$10,073,040).
+The Company has incurred a loss of \$5,102,925 during the year ended June 30, 2018 (year ended June 30, 2017 - loss of \$139,769) and has an accumulated deficit of \$15,315,734 (June 30, 2017 - \$10,212,809).